dpelacani/WienerLoss/README.md

             the reconstructed signal
         target
             the target signal
-        epsilon, optional
+        lmbda, optional
             the stabilization value to compute the filter.
+It is used as a percentage value of the RMS of the cross-correlation and applied equally to the nominator and denominator for decorrelation.
 If passed, overwrites the class attribute of same name.
+Default None.
-Default None. gamma, optional
+        gamma, optional
             noise to add to both target and reconstructed signals for training stabilization.
 Default 0.